 - Vortex the anti-digoxigenin coated beads for 10 s and sonicate for an additional 5 s in a water bath sonicator.
 If a water bath sonicator is not available, vortex the beads for 20-30 s.
-Add 20 μl of the DNA ligase reaction to 5 μl of antidigoxigenin coated beads.
+Add 2 μl of the DNA ligase reaction to 5 μl of anti-digoxigenin coated beads.
 Mix immediately by gently pipetting 5 times.
-Avoid bubble formation. - Incubate at room temperature for 10 min to enable the binding of the hairpin-DNA handles to the beads. - Dilute the bead-tethered hairpins with 500 μl of the buffer of choice, mix gently by pipetting 5 times, and load the mix into the syringe of channel 1.
+Avoid bubble formation.
+Important: the amount of DNA to incubate with the anti-digoxigenin beads might require adjustment depending on the efficiency of tethering in the C-Trap.
+See page 8 of this protocol for details. - Incubate at room temperature for 10 min to enable the binding of the hairpin-DNA handles to the beads. - Dilute the bead-tethered hairpins with 500 μl of the buffer of choice, mix gently by pipetting 5 times, and load the mix into the syringe of channel 1.